 Do gutters increase home value?

 Installing new gutters can raise your home’s value because it increases the lifespan and functionality of your home.
 They also add cosmetic appeal when using a high quality metal such as copper.

 Are gutters worth the money?

 Like any home improvement project, deciding to install rain gutters is an investment.
 However, it can definitely be worth your money as it proves to be a necessary asset on rainy days.
-Gutters can help you by preventing further issues that would increase costs in the long run.
+Gutters that work properly can help you by preventing further issues that would increase costs in the long run.

 How long do gutters last?